 Best in Padua: Private Padua Highlights Tour including Scrovegni Chapel and St. Anthony’s Basilica

 This four-hour tour of Padua’s top attractions includes entrance to the Basilica of St. Anthony, where pilgrims from all over the world gather to worship.
-You’ll also pass by Prato della Valle – the largest square in Italy – Piazza della Erbe, Palazzo della Ragione, and the University of Padua (the fifth-oldest surviving university in the world).
+You’ll also pass by Prato della Valle – the largest square in Italy – Piazza delle Erbe, Palazzo della Ragione, and the University of Padua (one of the oldest surviving university in the world).
 Because this is a private tour, you can spend more or less time at each attraction, depending on which you are most interested in.

 Check out more of what the country has to offer with our selection of the best Italy tours.

 Best in Siena: Skip-the-Line Siena Duomo and City Walking Tour